aakashdinkarh/smart-components-dinkar/README.md

 These components are built with a focus on modularity, flexibility, and ease of integration into various projects.
 Also this repo only contains the code for playground for the components.

+## Usage Documentation
+All the usage and description is available on https://devdinkar-codebook.vercel.app/

 # Installation
 Clone the repository
 ```
 git clone https://github.com/aakashdinkarh/smart-components-dinkar.git
 ```
 Once the repository is clone, Please change the directory to `smart-components-dinkar` folder.
 ```
 cd smart-components-dinkar
 ```
 Please run the repo with node version >= 18
 ```
 nvm use 18
 ```
 Run the below command to install the dependencies
 ```
 npm run install